quicwg/base-drafts/draft-ietf-quic-transport.md

 to disable the spin bit either globally or on a per-connection basis.
 Even when the spin bit is not disabled by the administrator implementations SHOULD disable the spin bit on a randomly chosen fraction of connections.
-However, connections may be configured to explicitly enable spinning, for example in the case of explicit customer support and debugging.
+However, connections could be configured to explicitly enable spinning, for example in the case of explicit customer support and debugging.
 The random selection process SHOULD be designed such that on average the spin bit is disabled for at least one eighth of network paths.
 The selection process